vipulrai91/vipulrai91_pages_backup/index.md

 ## Welcome visitor for stopping by, read on to know more about me

-- I currently contributing to open source s/w [pandas](https://github.com/pandas-dev/pandas) and [scikit-learn](https://github.com/scikit-learn/scikit-learn)
+- I am currently contributing to open source s/w [pandas](https://github.com/pandas-dev/pandas) and [scikit-learn](https://github.com/scikit-learn/scikit-learn)
 - I am looking for interesting opportunites in field of ML/DL/AI/Big Data , open to Freelance Consulting
 - I do not have a paying job right now , I am using this time to study / do things which I always wanted to